1. OUR PRIVACY COMMITMENT

 3. YOUR CONSENT

-Oceania operates in the New Zealand residential aged care and retirement village sectors, providing a full range of residential aged care services (including rest home, hospital and dementia level care) at its aged care facilities as well as offering residents villas and apartments within retirement villages.
-Our business relies on the collection of personal information that is submitted by you, or with your authority, to enable us to provide care and other services in the aged care and retirement village sectors. (“Services”).
+Oceania operates in the New Zealand residential aged care and retirement village sectors, providing a full range of residential aged care services (including rest home, hospital and dementia level care) at its aged care facilities as well as offering residents villas and apartments within retirement villages (“Services”).
+Our business relies on the collection of personal information that is submitted by you, or with your authority, to enable us to provide our Services to you in the aged care and retirement village sectors.

 5. WHAT INFORMATION DO WE COLLECT?